faucetsdn/daq/README.md

 ## System Requirements

 Most aspects of DAQ assume a baseline setup consisting of:
-* Linux install: DAQ has been tested against both `Ubuntu 16.04.4 LTS xenial` and `Debian GNU/Linux 9.4 stretch`, YMMV with other platforms.
+* Linux install: DAQ has been tested against both `Ubuntu 18.04.2 LTS bionic` and `Debian GNU/Linux 9.4 stretch`, YMMV with other platforms.
 * Dedicated network adapters: At the very minimum one dedicated ethernet adapter is required.
 This could either be a separate built-in NIC, or a USB-Ethernet dongle.